ZDMS Strategic Review

 Main topics:

-2. ZDMS and mentorship: Career development
+2. ZDMS and Mentorship: Career development

-3. ZDMS and diversity: Defining ZDMS goals for Diversity, Equity and Inclusion (DEI)
+3. ZDMS and Diversity: Defining ZDMS goals for Diversity, Equity and Inclusion (DEI)

-4. Advocacy and Brand/Identity: How to promote zebrafish as a disease model.
+4. ZDMS Advocacy and Brand/Identity: How to promote zebrafish as a disease model.
 What do we stand for, and how can we communicate this effectively

-Addressed points (till July 2023):
+Addressed points (till January 2026):

 3. The ZDMS DEI committee was established in 2021, and their activities and contacts are listed here.